Simple/Minimalist gallery plugins for portfolio – 2025

 https://wordpress.org/plugins/image-gallery-block

-2. Modula Gallery
+2. Foo Gallery

 Even though Modula has an incredible amount of options, the free version is elegant, has plenty of possibilities and works like a charm.
 If you really need complete control over your galleries, I would consider paying for the premium version, it really seems to be worthy.
 You can check the premium possibilities at https://wp-modula.com/.